aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

 PGVECTOR_DATABASE='<dbname>'
 ```

-4. Install the required dependencies by running the following command:
+6. Install the required dependencies by running the following command:

 ```
 pip install -r requirements.txt
 ```

+7. Navigate to the [SageMaker console](https://console.aws.amazon.com/sagemaker) and create a [notebook instance](https://docs.aws.amazon.com/sagemaker/latest/dg/ex1-prepare.html) by adding the default respository "https://github.com/aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws.git".
+Once notebook instance is InService and click on Open Jupyter.

-5. Make sure you have Jupyter notebook installed.
-For this demo, we have used the [Jupyter notebook](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension in VS code (highly recommended for local testing).
+Note: You can also use the [Jupyter notebook](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension in VS code (highly recommended for local testing).

-6. AWS CLI installed and configured for use.
+8. AWS CLI installed and configured for use.
 For instructions, see [Set up the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).

 ### Operating System
 In this sample code deployment we are using Linux operating system for Cloud9 EC2 instance and Amazon Aurora Postgresql instance.